-Chisholm Institute counts itself as the biggest TAFE provider in south east Melbourne; with six fully-fledged campuses, several satellite centres, and workplace training programs, it might just be right.
-One of the features that helps Chisholm stand out from other course providers is its ‘upsize’ option.
+Chisholm Institute counts itself as the biggest TAFE provider in south-east Melbourne; with six fully-fledged campuses, several satellite centres, and workplace training programs, it might just be right.
+One of the features that help Chisholm stand out from other course providers is its ‘upsize’ option.
 Essentially, students are able to study for two separate qualifications at the same time.
 For example, you could register for Certificate II in Automotive Mechanical (Vehicle Servicing), as well as Certificate II in Automotive (Air Conditioning).
 Other ‘upsize’ options are available in the Digital and Interactive Games, Electronics and Communications, Laboratory Techniques, and Warehouse study areas.

 Its campuses include:

 2) Berwick Campus

 3) Chisholm @ 311

 4) Cranbourne Campus

 AdvanceTAFE is all about specialist learning, especially when it comes to outdoor-type industries like agriculture, horticulture, conservation, forestry, and anything maritime.
 It consists of two main campuses and a number of specialist training centres.

 1) Farmtec (Sale) specialises in agriculture, horticulture and equine management.